codesinger/shu/doc/shu-manual.md

 #### shu-cpp-name-list ####
 [Constant]

-List of all characters that can be present in a C++ file name.
+List of all characters that can be present in a C++ variable name.